MarkoTrickovic/PhoneGallery/README.md

 # PhoneGallery
 Developing Phone Gallery using AngularJS.

+**Safety first**

+On the side, before actually getting into AngularJS (and JS in general), before installing any software module using npm, make sure to issue following command: **npm config set ignore-scripts true**.
+It's important to care for safety first, then, care for the project,  and finally care for succesful maintenance and so on.

 I will be following tutorial from official Angular web site, variations are possible as I go along with the project.

 By following the tutorial, and following steps that I have to make, to complete gallery of android mobile phones, every step is the new branch on this repository.